amanda-anderson/Authentication-Project/README.md

 * Move to the section "App Instructions for Both Devices" for further instruction.

 App Instructions for Both Devices:
 * The app starts with a locked screen.
-The lock screen is divided into 4 equal invisble quadrants, with each quadrant acting as a seperate input button.
+The entire locked screen is divided into 4 equal invisble quadrants, with each quadrant acting as a seperate input button.
 A specific sequence of quadrant clicks is used to log in.
 * The initial default password is: Top Right, Top Right, Bottom Right, Bottom Left or "2,2,4,3" as a button number representation.
-Each button is fairly large, so the buttons can be clicked in a fairly general location.
+Each button is fairly large, so the buttons can be clicked in a fairly general manner.
 * If the password is incorrect, the audio feedback will tell you, and you will be prompted to enter the pin again.
 * Upon successful entry, you now view the home screen.
-The only clickable buttons here are "Lock Screen" to return to the locked mode, as well as the upper left "Settings" gear button.
+The only clickable buttons here are "Lock Screen" to return to the locked mode, as well as the upper right "Settings" gear button.
 * Click the "Settings" button, and you will be taken to a Settings view.
 In the list, find and select the Security (Set screen lock) option.
 * Enter the password you used to unlock the phone (default was Top Right, Top Right, Bottom Right, Bottom Left).
 * Upon successful entry, you will be prompted to enter a new 4-digit pin.
 Enter this password now and be sure you remember it.
 The audio feedback will speak your new pin back to you.